Katsevich-Lab/sceptre/README.md

 <!-- badges: end -->

-## Beta release of `sceptre` v1
+## Release of `sceptre` v0.9.0

-We are excited to announce the release of `sceptre` v0.99.0, which functions as a beta release for `sceptre` v1.
-This milestone includes the following developments:
+We are excited to announce the release of `sceptre` v0.9.0, a substantial update to the package.
+This milestone includes the following
+developments:

 - A reimagined user experience based on a modular, object-oriented workflow.